BEST TABLETS FOR SENIORS 2023 – THE TOP TABLETS FOR THE ELDERLY

 - Large screen in a lightweight chassis

-If you like using your tablet on-the-go, then the Apple iPad Mini might be the right device for you.
-It offers many of the same features as the larger and more expensive iPad Air in a compact, 7.9-inch package.
-While that might be too small for some users, it still packs 3 million pixels into its display, so you can see every detail when watching videos or browsing photos.
-The Apple iPad Mini also offers an option for cellular coverage in addition to Wi-Fi, to help you stay connected anytime, anywhere.
-The Verge gave the Apple iPad Mini an 8.5 rating, while LaptopMag gave it four stars.
-It has a 4.4-star rating on Amazon.
-The Apple iPad Mini starts at $399.
+If you like using your tablet on the go, then the Apple iPad Mini might be the right device for you.
+It offers many of the same features as the larger and more expensive iPad Air in a compact, 8.3-inch package.
+While that might be too small for some users, it still packs a 2266 x 1488 Pixel display, so you can see every detail when watching videos or browsing photos.
+The Apple iPad Mini also offers an option for cellular coverage in addition to Wi-Fi to help you stay connected anytime, anywhere.
+PCMag gave the Apple iPad Mini a 4.0 rating, while Wired gave it 8 or out 10 stars.
+It has a 4.8-star rating on Amazon.

 - Compatible with Apple Pencil (sold separately)

 The Sony Xperia Z4 is a durable yet lightweight tablet with some unique features.
 Its waterproof design means spilling a drink or touching the screen with wet hands isn’t a problem (note that the headphone jack and USB port are points of vulnerability).
 As an Android device, it has an extremely customizable interface; you can arrange apps in whatever way works best for your needs.
 It has a bright, 10-inch screen that is ideal for reading and watching TV and movies.
 The keyboard (sold separately) and camera leave something to be desired, especially for the price, but overall this is a solid, functional pick.
 TechRadar gave it 4.5 stars, and CNet gave it an 8.0 rating.
 Customers on Amazon gave it 3.9 stars.
-Price starts at $699.
+See Amazon for Latest Price.

 - Very customizable